NIGMS/Metagenomics-Analysis-of-Biofilm-Microbiome/README.md

 <img src="images/USD_workflow.png" width="450" height="300"></img>

 Figure 1.5.
 Bioinformatics Workflow
 The metagenomics workflow includes the analysis of the biofilm composition, diversity and function.
-The workflow consist into 5 steps with Microbiome Analyst acting as an alternative tool to PICRUSt2.
+The workflow consists of 5 submodules.

 ### Cloud Implementation Architecture of Our Workflow
-The image below describes the cloud implementation of our analytic workflow, we will download sequence datasets and databases to our Vertex AI virtual machine, use a custom made kernels to run the analysis, then copy the outputs to a Cloud Storage bucket.
+The image below describes the cloud implementation of our analytic workflow.
+We will download sequence datasets and databases to our Vertex AI virtual machine, use custom kernels to run the analysis, then copy the outputs to a Cloud Storage bucket.

 <img src="images/USD_TID.png" width="700" height="700">